sandmor/vero/README.md

 - **Tier Management**: Adjust model allow lists + bucket config (backed by `Tier` rows, with fallbacks if missing)
 - **Model Capabilities**: View persisted model capability matrix & usage (referenced by tiers)
 - **Housekeeping Tasks**: Planned actions (sync OpenRouter models, prune unused capabilities)

+## Client-Side Caching

+To enhance performance and provide a more fluid user experience, Virid Chat implements an encrypted client-side caching mechanism.

+### Key Features

+- **Fast Initial Load**: Chat history and messages are loaded from a local IndexedDB cache, making navigation between chats nearly instantaneous.
+- **Cache Encryption**: All cached data is encrypted using AES-GCM via the Web Crypto API.
+The encryption key is derived from a server-side secret and a stable user session identifier, ensuring that each user's data is secure and private.
+- **Cache Synchronization**: The client-side cache is kept in sync with the server.
+The application intelligently refreshes the cache in the background to ensure data consistency.
+- **Optimistic Updates**: The UI updates optimistically when new messages are sent or chats are created, providing a responsive feel.

+### Implementation Details

+- **Storage**: [Dexie.js](https://dexie.org/) is used as a wrapper around IndexedDB for convenient and robust database operations.
+- **Encryption**: The Web Crypto API is used for all cryptographic operations, ensuring a high level of security.
+- **State Management**: The cache is managed through a React Context provider (`EncryptedCacheProvider`) and a custom hook (`useEncryptedCache`), which integrates seamlessly with `react-query`.

 ## Artifacts